dev-KC20/ocr-p13/README.md

 ---

-This code is part of the openclassrooms learning adventure split in 13 business alike projects.
+This code is the last part of the openclassrooms learning adventure split in 13 business alike projects.

+As a junior deelopper to the OC Lettngs company, I've been asked to refactor the letting site as well as to include the renewed site into a continuous integration and a continuous delivery process **CI/CD**.

 Some materials or links may have rights to be granted by https://openclassrooms.com.